 Contrasted with the more generally accepted biogenic theory that hydrocarbon deposits derive from the remains of living organisms.

 , abiogenists (pl)

-1. A reference to the study of inanimate or non-living things.
+A reference to the study of inanimate or non-living organisms.

 abiophysiology (s) (noun)

-The study of inorganic processes, or inorganic activity, in living organisms: "The study of physical and chemical phenomena in living organisms as distinguished from the biological or living matter; such as, organs, tissues, or cells."
+The study of inorganic processes, or inorganic functions, in living species: "The study of physical and chemical phenomena in living organisms as distinguished from the biological or living matter; such as, organs, tissues, or cells."

-The non-living component of the total particulate matter suspended in water.
+The non-living components of the total particulate matter that is suspended in water.

 If you would like to take a series of self-scoring quizzes over some of the words in this bio-